medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/samples.md

 ## Account

+When orders are placed, you'll need to ensure that all of the billing data is complete and well-formed.
+To do that you'll need to have properly constructed FHIR Resources that will be used to generate a well formed order set.

 Bill to insurance supports the following permutations:

 - One or more `Coverage` resources representing multiple insurances that can be billed in priority order